 Sounds simple, right?
 However, content marketing for SaaS is more than just throwing a few blogs on your website and hoping for the best.

-With 89% of B2B companies using content marketing to promote their products or services, customers are becoming increasingly more savvy.
+With 91% of B2B companies using content marketing to promote their products or services, customers are becoming increasingly savvy.
 You need to invest the time and money to produce high-quality content that will strategically attract your ideal customers and drive conversion.
-As such, you have to make sure that the investment is paying off.
+As such, you must make sure that the investment is paying off.

 The key to generating high ROI is to implement a SaaS content marketing strategy that can guide your efforts and maximize results.
 Here are a few steps you can take that will help to set you apart.